-Now, I know this piece is a mere brief overview of each very in depth category, but I do hope you found it insightful nevertheless!
+Now, I know this piece is a mere brief overview of each very in-depth category, but I do hope you found it insightful nevertheless!
 That and you are no longer baffled by the mystery that is body shapes.
-Just see how small changes in activity and diet can change each and every body type, without sacrificing your health (which is super important!).
+Even the smallest of tweaks in diet and activity will change each and every body type, without sacrificing your health (which is super important!).

-We are not all the same, but we do have the ability to change what we have and stay healthy whichever path we decide to embark upon.
+We may not all be the same, but we do have the ability to change what we have and stay healthy, whichever path we decide to embark upon.

 3 thoughts on “How to Lose a Thigh in 10 Days”